while/virtuback/README.md

 for this is the connection string in `config.py`.
 This is set to use a local mongodb install per default.

-Once configured we can test and run the app
+Once configured we can test

-    $ nosetests
+    $ nosetests --with-coverage --cover-package=virtuback

+and run the app

     $ python run.py

-Don't hesitate to ask me if you have any questions.
+Don't hesitate to send me an email if you have any questions.